diffblue/cbmc/doc/architectural/compilation-and-development.md

 Instructions for compiling CBMC using makefiles are available in [COMPILING.md](https://github.com/diffblue/cbmc/blob/develop/COMPILING.md#what-architecture) in the root of the CBMC repository.
-They cover linux, Solaris 11, FreeBSD 11, MacOS X and Windows.
+They cover Linux, Solaris 11, FreeBSD 11, MacOS X and Windows.

 \subsection compilation-and-development-subsection-cmake-files CMake files

-There is experimental support for compiling using CMake.
+There is also support for compiling using CMake.
 Instructions are available in [COMPILING.md](https://github.com/diffblue/cbmc/blob/develop/COMPILING.md#working-with-cmake-experimental) in the root of the CBMC repository.